ProgressPlanner/comment-free-zone/readme.txt

 License: GPL3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

+This plugin fully removes comments, trackbacks and all related features from your WordPress site.

+== Description ==

-A plugin to fully remove comments, trackbacks and all related features from your WordPress site.
+This plugin fully removes comments, trackbacks and all related features from your WordPress site.

 This plugin will: